syncfusion-content/winui-docs/winui/Scheduler/Appointments.md

 {% endhighlight %}
 {% endtabs %}

-N> You can map those properties of the `Meeting` class to schedule appointment by using the `AppointmentMapping` properties.
+You can map those properties of the `Meeting` class to schedule appointment by using the `AppointmentMapping` properties.

 {%tabs %}
 {% highlight xaml %}